Esten23/GitTest/readme.txt

 Create a new branch,test Merge different branch to master.

-Modify local file ,then pull remote file
+Modify local file ,then pull remote file.

+Now time is 16:24.